KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: MBret. _bry_ "respect"
 CO: Co. _bry_ "respect, honor"
 SEE: [\*brig- "hill"]()
 ETYM: Note that the genders of W and Goidelic do not match.
 Maybe we should reconstruct a PCelt. root noun \*brig-s, gen. \*brig-os "top, peak, authority", from the same root as \*brig- "hill".
 In any case, reflexes of \*brig-­ and \*brigā influenced each other in the individual languages.
-OIr. _Brigid_ "dea poetarum" (Cormac), OW _brennhin, brennin_, MW _brenhin_ "king" are from the same root; they presuppose \*brigantī (= Skt. _bṛhatī-_ "the high one", an epithet of Uṣas), and \*brigantīnos, respectively.
+OIr. _Brigid_ "dea poetarum" (Cormac), OW _brennhin, brennin_, MW _brenhin_ "king" are from the same root; they presuppose \*brigantī (= Skt. _bṛhatī_- "the high one", an epithet of Uṣas), and \*brigantīnos, respectively.
 The latter word is attested in Gaul. as _birikantin_ on a coin sometimes falsely attributed to Celtiberian, because it is written in Iberian script.
 However, it is discovered in Southern France, so it is presumably Gaulish (MLH V.l: XII).
 REF: [EDPC]

 ### <a id="brikko">\*brikko- "speckled" (adj)</a>